Larry-Wendy/StayBooking/README.md

 * Finally, host can check their stays' reservation date, as shown in gif, guest Wendy reverse Cilf's stay.

   <img src="https://github.com/Larry-Wendy/StayBooking/blob/main/gif/checkreservation.gif" width="700" height="450"/>

+* The website may be disabled because developer has shutted down the AWS RDS, which could cost a great amount of money.